PaoloMazzon/JamUtil/README.md

 That's it.
 The Python script will take the ttf font and turn it into a bitmap font, also storing the size of each character as to allow for non-mono-spaced bitmap fonts.
 Furthermore, no other files are required to load the font other than the jufnt file as it stores the image and all character sizes.
-See below for the binary file format.
+See below for the binary file format if you wish.

-Also you can just manually load images as bitmap fonts too, this is just a fancy feature.
+Also you can just manually load images as bitmap fonts too, this is meant to easily create bitmap fonts as it can often take a bit of time to manually create a bitmap font, especially when its not mono-spaced.

 .jufnt File Format
 ==================